RennyC4/TAoV/readme.txt

 - A magic system rarely seen, featuring 5 devastating and useful spells that acts similar to Guardian Heroes system for easy access and casting

-- Multiplayer support!
-Cooperative and Deathmatch are fully supported
+- Multiplayer support! cooperative and deathmatch are fully supported

 - Air combos!
 A feature never done before in the Quake engine, and on ground combos are included as well that can be mixed together